MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/plan/planning-sqlserver-design.md

 | **Operations Manager** Reporting Server | yes | yes |

 > [!NOTE]
-> System Center 2016 – Operations Manager databases must use the same version of SQL Server, the SQL Server Collation setting must be a supported value, and SQL Server Full Text Search is **required** for both the operational and data warehouse databases.
+> System Center 2016 – Operations Manager databases must use the same version of SQL Server, the SQL Server Collation setting must be **SQL_Latin1_General_CP1_CI_AS**, and SQL Server Full Text Search is **required** for both the operational and data warehouse databases.

 > [!NOTE]
 > System Center 2016 – Operations Manager Reporting cannot be installed in a side-by-side fashion with the System Center Operations Manager 2012 R2 Reporting and **must** be installed in native mode only.
 (SharePoint integrated mode is not supported.)